chbh-opensource/chbh-on-bear/docs/meg/acquisition/eyelink_operations_guide.md

 	**Pupil threshold:** Fill the dark pupil with blue colour.
 If there isn’t enough colour inside the pupil, adjust the pupil threshold level up.
 If there is too much blue colour around the pupil, change the threshold level down.
 Pupil value should be between 75 and 115.
 If the pupil threshold is too high or too low, try increasing or decreasing the eye-camera distance. <br />
     ![Poor Pupil Threshold](../../images/meg/PoorPupilThreshold.jpg)<br />
 	**Corneal reflections:** You want a small CR as possible, showing the pupil is in focus.
 If there is a white halo around the turquoise reflections, adjust the CR threshold level down.
 Also adjust the focus of the camera.
 Corneal reflections should not exceed 240.
 If the corneal thresholds are too high, try increasing the eye-to-camera distance.<br />
-    CR smearing is typically seen when the participant looks top-left or top-right of the display, indicating the viewing angle is too large for the setup.
+    CR smearing is typically seen when the Participant looks top-left or top-right of the display, indicating the viewing angle is too large for the setup.
 Try raising the Desktop mount and/or increasing the viewing distance.<br />
     ![Poor Corneal Reflection](../../images/meg/PoorCornealReflection.jpg)<br />
     **Correct detection:** When both the pupil and CR are detected correctly, you will see the <span style="color:green">**GREEN** boxes</span>, **under the eye or eyes being tracked**, showing **```PUPIL OK```** and **```CR OK```** in white text e.g. <span style="color: white;background-color: #0BDA51"> PUPIL OK </span>